 Fourth Missed Mortgage Payment

 After you’ve missed the deadline provided in the demand letter and you are four months behind on your mortgage payments, the foreclosure process will usually begin.
 First, you’ll be referred to your lender’s attorneys.
-As a result of your delinquency, you’ll be required to pay any legal fees during this time.
+As a result of your delinquency, you’ll be required to pay any legal fees incurred during this time.
 You could still have a chance to avoid foreclosure if you can make your payment or work something out with your lender.

 Foreclosure is the last thing you want to happen to your home, but it can be relatively easy to get caught up in other expenses and even lose the home in a matter of months.
 By making your payments on time — and if that’s not possible, taking advantage of the grace period — you can avoid any legal difficulty with mortgage payments.